Lenore Coffee: 1924–1928: Working for Cecil B. DeMille

 During her honeymoon, Coffee learned that Paramount Pictures had acquired the screen rights to Ferenc Molnár's 1920 play The Swan, with Dimitri Buchowetzki to direct.
 The Swan (1925) went into production at Paramount with Clare Eames as Alexandra, but she was deemed too mature for the role after a few days of filming.
 She was replaced by Frances Howard, who later became the second wife of producer Samuel Goldwyn.
 Months after she left MGM, Coffee was asked by Fox Film Corporation to write the script for East Lynne (1925).
 She wrote: "It was a terribly old-fashioned story but I was so glad to be at work again that I took it."

 By December 1924, Coffee had heard discussions of a potential film remake of Graustark (1915).
 She wrote a treatment and sold it to First National Pictures for $1,500.
-During filming, Coffee was contacted by DeMille Pictures Corp. asking her to attend a story conference, which concerned Hell's Highroad (1925) starring Leatrice Joy which was to begin shooting.
+During filming, DeMille Pictures Corp. asked Coffee to attend a story conference, which concerned Hell's Highroad (1925) starring Leatrice Joy which was to begin shooting.
 By this point, Coffee had been discontented with "rescue jobs," but nevertheless arrived at the studio.
-She was escorted to a conference room, with several individuals including Cecil B. DeMille and his screenwriting collaborator Jeanie MacPherson.
+Inside the conference room, she was greeted by several individuals including Cecil B. DeMille and his screenwriting collaborator Jeanie MacPherson.